Coronavirus / Covid-19 Information

 Do I need to give consent?

-Students and parents do not give written consent to take part in the home testing programme.
+Students and parents do not need to give written consent to take part in the home testing programme.

 Please read the information below on how personal information and test results are shared and the privacy notice.
 Once you open the kit, consent will be assumed and you should take and report the results of the tests to NHS Test & Trace and to the school, regardless of the result (positive, negative, or void).